jelford/jelford.github.io/content/blog/2021-04-04-working-with-signals-in-rust/index.md

 Well, not quite.
 There's one major issue we'd like to address: the user is trying to terminate the process, but rather than shutting down gracefully, as we set out to do, we're just throwing that request in the bin.
+We call the signal handler, but then the `sleep` starts up again right where it left off.
-We haven't handled it so much as supressed it.
+We haven't handled our signal so much as supressed it.
 So we'd like to have a way to communicate the fact that an interrupt has occurred _back_ to the main thread of execution, wake up from our important long-running proccess (hey, sleep is important!), and shut down gracefully.

 What we're going to see next is a brief excursion into the execution model of signal handlers (what really happens to our thread), and then we'll look at